Call Us Today! 781-335-6663

 It is important to note that pediatric stroke is NOT the same as adult stroke.
 A child's brain is still growing and developing as opposed to an adults fully developed brain.

 Good news, neuroplasticity is strong within a pediatric brain.
 Neuroplasticity is defined as: the ability of the brain to form and reorganize synaptic connections, especially in response to learning or experience or following injury.
-This means that the brain has the ability to heal, build new pathways, regain skills, and learn new skills, allowing one to live to his/her optimal potential.
-Learn more about neuroplasticity HERE
+This means that the brain has the ability to heal, build new pathways, regain skills, and learn new skills, allowing one to live to their optimal potential.
+Learn more about neuroplasticity HERE.

 However, it is important to remember that early diagnosis and proper intervention can help promote neuroplasticity to allow children to survive and thrive.